 § 292.
-Accessory expenses
+Accessory expenses and building maintenance and improvement costs

-- (1) In addition to the payment of rent, a lessee shall bear other expenses related to the leased thing (accessory expenses) only if so agreed.
-Charges for the services and acts of a lessor or a third party which are related to the use of a thing are accessory expenses. - (2) The lessor shall, at the request of the lessee, enable the lessee to examine documents certifying accessory expenses.
+(1) In addition to payment of rent, a lessee shall bear other expenses related to the leased thing (hereinafter accessory expenses) only if so agreed in a format which can be reproduced in writing.
+Accessory expenses are charges for the services and acts of a lessor or any third party which are related to the use of a thing and are not related to the improvement of the object of the contract or elimination of deficiencies therein.